Crazz-Zaac/computer-vision-experiments/README.md

     ![](assets/hist_eq/test_images.png)

 - **Conclusions**
-    - Looks like network's prediction is not impressive on test images because it kind of added artifacts.
+    - Looks like network's prediction is not impressive on test images because it's kind of added artifacts.
 - **Future Works**
     - Compare results with CLAHE.